 Of course, not all victims want to be rescued and there may be instances where reporting a suspected trafficking case puts the potential victim at risk.

-Our Introduction to Human Trafficking Awareness e-Learning course is currently being updated and will be back online shortly.
+Our Introduction to Modern Slavery Awareness e-Learning is now available and can be viewed online here